Abatement

 The tax year is the 12-month period from 6 April to 5 April that [HMRC](/glossary/hmrc) uses to assess your tax liability and reset annual allowances and exemptions.

-Testamentary capacity is the legal requirement that you understand the nature of making a will, know what you own, recognise who should reasonably benefit, and are not influenced by any mental disorder when making your will.
+Testamentary capacity is the legal requirement to understand making a [will](/glossary/will), know what you own, recognise who should benefit, and not be influenced by mental disorder.

 A testator is the person who creates and signs a [will](/glossary/will), deciding how their estate (money, property, and possessions) should be distributed after they die.